 It's important to understand that the attack I'm describing is - from a purely technical point of view - not an attack at all.
 I am writing you an email from an address that actually belongs to me.
 There is not even an attachment in it, let alone malware.
 You are redirected to a page on the Internet which does not try to compromise your system.
 And as I described earlier, this site is also perfectly secured and all traffic is optimally encrypted.

 This is how it is with other (reputable) sites you log on to.
-And just like you enter your private password at LinkedIn or XING to authenticate yourself, you enter it now at my site.
+And just like you enter your private password at LinkedIn to authenticate yourself, you enter it now at my site.

 From a technical point of view, phishers do not forge e-mails.
 They fake your entire company.
 And that's exactly why technical protection measures don't work.
 The solution is to recognize and prevent the attack - and that's up to you.

 It is important to understand that from a technical point of view, I am not forging an email.
 I am forging your entire company.